junhongwang418/junhongwang418/posts/2022-11-10-book-software-engineering-at-google.md

 ---
 title: "book: Software Engineering at Google"
 date: "2022-11-10"
-description: In this blog post, I share my key takeaways from Software Engineering at Google.
 ---

 This is my note/review of [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/).

-Here are some Google's software engineering best practices I decided to follow:
+Here are some Google's software engineering best practices I decided to follow.

 ### Optimize for the reader